 - Using a white noise machine

-While many people feel like they can get away with less sleep, if you are truly invested in how to increase heart rate variability, focusing on getting the best sleep you can on a consistent basis is the single best strategy for increasing HRV and well-being.
+While many people feel like they can get away with less sleep, if you are truly invested in increasing heart rate variability, focusing on getting the best sleep you can consistently is the single best strategy for increasing HRV and well-being.

 #2: Implement Breathwork